Our Staff

 she/her

-Ha Tang (Tăng Hoàng Hà) is a 1.5 generation Vietnamese/Chinese (aka: người Hoa, specifically, Teochew) American with a degree in Social Work.
-As a Community Organizer, she focuses on strengthening leadership and building power with community members who are impacted by challenges such as language barriers, racism, immigration status, and lack of healthcare access.
+Ha Tang (Tăng Hoàng Hà) is a 1.75 generation Vietnamese/Chinese (aka: người Hoa, specifically, Teochew) American with a degree in Social Work.
+As a Community Organizer, she focuses on strengthening leadership and building power with community members to advocate for changes we want to see surrounded but not limited to education, language justice, immigration, and healthcare.

 She found her passion for social justice, advocacy, and education as a participant in the Southeast Asian Action Resource Center Leadership & Advocacy Training (SEARAC LAT), where she advocated for increased funding for college access, completion programs, and ethnic data disaggregation.
 She later went on to serve as a mentor at Asian American Youth Leadership Empowerment & Development (AALEAD) and worked at a school.
 She was also an active civic engagement volunteer at Hamkae Center.

-She enjoys playing video games, watching Asian dramas, eating, and spending time with friends and family.
+She enjoys playing video games, watching Asian dramas, puns/jokes, and eating spicy food that’ll make her cry.

 hnguyen@hamkaecenter.org